mauicv/pygtgym/README.md

 ![](assets/fall-over.gif)

-A python wrapper for gym environments created using the JavaScript [genesis-tubs](https://github.com/mauicv/genesis-tubs-engine) physics engine.
+A python wrapper for reinforcement learning gym environments created using the [genesis-tubs](https://github.com/mauicv/genesis-tubs-engine) JavaScript physics engine.

 **Note**: _This repo is under development_
 ___